A multilingual webmaster with fourteen years of experience recommends Linux and computer science fundamentals.

 On a good day, when things are going well, what’s happening and what do you like about it?

-A good day has challenging, yet attainable projects and opportunities to learn new tricks.
-Clients and peers are happy and giving good feedback.
+A good day has challenging yet attainable projects and opportunities to learn new tricks.
+Clients and peers are not only happy but also giving good feedback.